LeaMusi/EthoVision_Helper/README.md

 # EthoVision_Helper

 This script contains a collection of functions designed to put EthoVision tracks into a more usable format for further data analysis.
 This includes extracting data and metadata and writing them out as separate csv files, as well as interpolating and smoothing if needed.
-Some functions are called by others.
+Also contains a function for reading in the preprocessed data and preparing it for further analyses (e. g. by putting tracks of several subjects in one dataframe).

 ## Typical use
 ```